PeterStoytchev/ndi-compressor/README.md

 You can think of the whole system, as an adapter, that sits in-between an NDI source and viewer.
 It captures the signal from the NDI source, compresses it (using ffmpeg libraries), sends it across the network (sockpp) to a server which will distribute it to ndi-compressor(s) which decompress it and turns it back into a NDI source which viewers can view.
 This enables NDI over low bandwidth networks, such as Wi-Fi or WAN, without the need for NDI-HX hardware or services which, essentailly, do the same thing (compress the signal to reduce bandwith).

+Keep in mind that this is a hobby project created by a novice.
+Do not expect miracles.
+That said, I will try and make it as good as possible.

 I will keep the master branch stable, and will push anything new to dev (as is customary).

 # How to compile and install.